SomeWeekendReading/someweekendreading.github.io/_posts/2021-04-03-vaccine-mRNA-seq-on-github.md

 Yet it's _not_ equivalent to a vaccine.
 There are thousands of other things involved, like the lipid nanocapsule, buffers, solvents, and so on.
 And that's not even mentioning the manufacturing know-how.
-The mRNA sequence is, while scientifially interesting, only the tiniest step of commercializing a vaccine.
+The mRNA sequence is, while scientifically interesting, only the tiniest step of commercializing a vaccine.

 So I'm leaning toward thinking this is ok, maybe even a public service.